micromentor-team/mentoring-flutter-app/README.md

 In Android Studio, select a target platform (Chrome web browser, Android Simulator, etc.) and then click on the `Run main.dart` button to build and the run the app on that platform.
 Shortcut : `Control + R` (macOS).

+### Run Widgetbook

+In Android Studio, select `Edit Configurations` in the Run menu.
+Copy configurations of main.dart and edit name as `widgetbook`.
+Edit `Dart entrypoint` to the path of your Widgetbook's main.dart.
+For e.g.
+`mm_flutter_app/widgetbook/main.dart` at the place of `mm_flutter_app/lib/main.dart`.

+Or to run from terminal, execute `flutter run -t widgetbook/main.dart`.

+### Run Tests

+In Android Studio, Open the test.dart file.
+Select the Run menu.
+Click the Run 'tests in counter_test.dart' option.

 ### GraphQL Codegen